 Project Directory Structure

-Initial configuration of your local directory can be done using the init command.
-It initiates the directory and pulls configurations from the project.
+The initial configuration of your local directory can be done using the init command.
+This command initializes the directory and pulls configurations from the project.

-The Storage API token to your project is stored in the file .env.local under the KBC_STORAGE_API_TOKEN directive.
-Currently, it is necessary to use Master tokens.
-Your token must be secret, so the file .env.local is included in the .gitignore file.
+The Storage API token for your project is stored in the .env.local file under the KBC_STORAGE_API_TOKEN directive.
+Currently, you must use a master token.
+To maintain security, .env.local is automatically included in the .gitignore file to prevent it from being committed to your Git repository.

 Manifest - Naming defines directory names.
-It is usually not necessary to change this setting.
-It is guaranteed that each object (branch, config, row) will have its unique directory, even if the objects have the same name.
+Typically, this setting does not need to be changed.
+Each object (branch, configuration, row) is guaranteed to have a unique directory, even if objects share the same name.

-🟫 .gitignore - excludes ".env.local" from git repository
+🟫 .gitignore - excludes ".env.local" from the Git repository

 πŸ“‚ .keboola - project metadata directory

-β”— 🟦 manifest.json - object IDs, paths, naming and other configuration
+┣ 🟦 manifest.json - contains object IDs, paths, naming and other configuration details

-β”— 🟦 project.json - project cache for local commands which contains backends, features, etc.
+┣ 🟦 project.json - project cache for local commands, including backends and features

 🟩 description.md - project description